 winter snow.
 All in all it's a lovely and impressive walk.

 Overall the 17.5km with 1000m ascent/descent took us about 6 hours (including stops for breaks and lunch) and I'd rate it T2, but harder work than the statistics would suggest.
 The GPX plot of our route is here.

 With yet another rainy Sunday forecast, Jules and I decided that a walk would be more appropriate than a cycle ride, and we headed off to try walk from the Rother book Rund um den Zurichsee - #15 Bauma circular.

 The route turned out to be a good one – starting in Bauma - where there was a steam train demonstration going on – and climbing to a local ruin at Landenberg, before winding through pretty hills, villages and waterfalls for the remainder of the route.
 Navigation was easy – following the typically well-marked paths from village to village.
 We stopped in Sternenberg for a quick refreshment – yours truly breaking his golden rule, having a stange and then regretting it later – before heading on to the cave at Hagheerenloch and finally looping back to Bauma along the river Toess.
 We had glimpses of the potential views when the cloud lifted, and we must come back to do this route in better weather – it should be spectacular, in summer as well as winter.

-Overall the 9 miles with 1,900 ft ascent/descent took us 3 hours, not including the break in Sternenberg.
+Overall the 14.4km with 580m ascent/descent took us 3 hours, not including the break in Sternenberg.
 The GPS plot of our route is here.

 With very tired legs from the long cycle ride the previous day (but with lots of enthusiasm from Jules) we set off to try a more gentle walk from the Rother book "Rund um den Zurichsee", #12 Bubikon Circular.